LeonSo7/SlimeOut/README.md

 SlimeOut is an interactive pet game designed to allow users to simulate the experience of raising a pet slime.
 The user is able to interact with their pet in multiple ways, such as feeding their pet.
-The user is also able to interact in PVE and PVP battles.
+The user is also able to interact in PVE battles.
 These battles are turn-by-turn style fights where a user selects moves from their slime's skill set and attempts to defeat their opponent.
 After the battle is complete, the user may receive a reward (i.e. currency or in-game items) depending on the outcome, and their slime will